-Call special meetings of the members whenever deemed necessary.
+Call special meetings of the Members whenever deemed necessary.

 Elect from its own number a President and a Vice President.

-Appoint and remove at pleasure all other officers, agents and employees of the Corporation; prescribe their duties; fix their compensation; and may require from them bonds, paid for by the Corporation, conditioned for the faithful performance of their duties.
+Appoint and remove at pleasure all other Officers, agents and employees of the Corporation; prescribe their duties; fix their compensation; and may require from them bonds, paid for by the Corporation, conditioned for the faithful performance of their duties.

-Exercise supervisory control and management over the development, distribution and supplying of water, and extension of pipe lines, and, subject to approval by the members, make any and all necessary rules and regulations in connection therewith.
+Exercise supervisory control and management over the development, distribution and supplying of water, and extension of pipe lines, and, subject to approval by the Members, make any and all necessary Rules and Regulations in connection therewith.

-Conduct, manage and control the affairs and business of the Corporation, and make requirements and regulations not inconsistent with the laws of the State of California and the County of San Diego, or these Bylaws, for the guidance of the officers and management of the affairs of the Corporation.
+Conduct, manage and control the affairs and business of the Corporation, and make requirements and regulations not inconsistent with the laws of the State of California and the County of San Diego, or these Bylaws, for the guidance of the Officers and management of the affairs of the Corporation.

-Incur indebtedness, up to fifty thousand dollars ($50,000.00).
+Incur indebtedness, up to fifty thousand dollars ($100,000.00).

+Fill vacancies of the Board of Directors in accordance with Section 1.11.

 Duties of the Board of Directors